Whenever I have friends over, one of the most commonly asked questions I get, especially if they don’t own their own home yet, is:

 But money is a HUGE consideration (and problem) here.

-I’ve worked out in an earlier article that an ‘average’ wedding will cost you around $28,000.
+I’ve worked out in an earlier article that an ‘average’ wedding will cost you almost $28,000.

 And if you’re planning to renovate your home before you move into it, it’ll easily cost you anywhere between $30,000 to $80,000.